Why New York City's Foodies Groan Every Time Restaurant Week Rolls Around

 It can also be rough on the servers who schlep for unappreciative diners throughout the three-week event: “In some restaurants, servers aren’t so happy,” Anthony Mardach, the Director of Operations for Porter House (which offers a similarly-priced prix fixe year-round), told us.
 “It can lower the check average, and servers can make less money.”

-Once tax and drinks are factored in, guests realise they’re spending as much as $US50 for that “$25 lunch.”
+Once tax and drinks are factored in, guests realise they’re spending as much as $50 for that “$25 lunch.”
 With cheap eaters, it’s the servers’ tips that take the hit.

 Ultimately, Restaurant Week can be a pain.
 But if you do decide to go, here are some tips for doing it right: